 ASE shows the YVFP films in their teacher workshops about conducting school energy audits.
 The films have a great impact as information about saving energy and money cascades through the levels of school, home, business and community, as heating and cooling buildings consumes 1/3 of all US energy.

 American Public Television has licensed the 11 Young Voices for the planet films as interstitials and two ½ hour TV programs – Cool Kids vs Warm Planet and Kids Lead the Way– compilations of the Young Voices for the Planet films.
-The are distributing them to 60 public television stations beginning April 2016.
-Look for them starting in April on your local PBS station and ask whether they are broadcasting the YVFP films.
+APT is distributing the YVFP films to 60 public television stations.
+You can call your local PBS station and ask whether they are broadcasting the YVFP films.

 Camel is a program of the National Center for Science and the Environment.
 They share our films at their educator workshops, conferences and on their website.